solana-labs/solana/book/src/proposals/booting-from-snapshot.md

 7) Wait for the following criteria.
 While waiting, set a new root every time 2/3 of the cluster's stake roots a bank.
 This allows the validator to prune its state and also calculate leader schedules as it moves across epochs.
+Even if the validator appears on the leader schedule, it does not produce blocks while waiting.

    1) Verify threshold commitment from the trusted validators on `S`.
 See the `Trusted Validator Set` section for details.